Are there real benefits to using structured cabling in your data centre, or is this just a bandwagon effect?

 Cable lifetime and maintenance cost vs. upgrade cycles and upfront cost is another aspect that you should consider when it comes to using structured cabling in your London data centre.

 The bulk of the cabling deployed in a structured cabling scenario is fixed cabling.
 This makes for easy installation, but high cable volumes that are straightforward, but costly to upgrade frequently.

 However, if you can invest in high-speed, future-proof cabling, structured cabling can offer the best ROI.
 Its straightforward maintenance reduced potential for human error (and mostly constrained to the patching areas) and — as we will discuss below — the excellent cooling and routing potential allow you to significantly extend the lifetime of your cabling infrastructure.

 Challenges and Benefits of Structured Cabling in the Data Centre

 Besides the trade-offs we mentioned above, there are several important benefits — and several major challenges — that a structured cabling approach introduces.
 These need to be considered in terms of absolute impact.

-Another often-advertised benefit of structured cabling in the data centre is a reduced maintenance and administration effort.
-Patch panels connections tend to be easier to diagnose and adjust, assuming that they are adequately labeled and documented.
+Another often-advertised benefit of structured cabling in the data centre is reduced maintenance and administration effort.
+Patch panels connections tend to be easier to diagnose and adjust, assuming that they are adequately labelled and documented.

 However, an unlabeled (or incorrectly-labeled) patch panel is far more difficult to navigate than even the messiest rack, since the connections are harder to trace.